-The Group's property portfolio accounted for 88.1 per cent of its total assets as at 30 June 2023.
-Although valued by an independent firm of valuers, Colliers International Healthcare Property Consultants Limited ('Colliers'), the valuation of the investment property portfolio is inherently subjective, requiring significant judgement by the valuers.
+The Group's property portfolio accounted for 86.0 per cent of its total assets as at 30 June 2024.
+Although valued by an independent firm of valuers, the valuation of the investment property portfolio is inherently subjective, requiring judgement by the valuers.
 Errors in the valuation could have a material impact on the Group's net asset value.
 Further information about the property portfolio and inputs to the valuations is set out in Note 9 to the Consolidated Financial Statements.

-Audit Committee action

 The Investment Manager liaises with the valuers on a regular basis and meets with them prior to the production of each quarterly valuation.
 The Audit Committee reviewed the results of the valuation process throughout the year and the Directors had the opportunity to discuss the detail of each of the quarterly valuations with the Investment Manager.